How to Create a Cohesive, Reliable Team of Techs

 Building a cohesive team involves a commitment to developing yourself as a manager.
 You not only have the power to build teams but to ruin them as well.
 Not following through on commitments will cost you credibility.
 Set expectations, help your team clearly understand the rules and individual obligations, and celebrate the wins.
 It is easy to get stuck on our own priorities and forget to engage the team.
 Focus on your job — clearing the runway for your team and watching them fly.

-Read the full article from BDR Trainer and Head Coach Chris Koch in ACHR News.
+Read the full article by BDR Trainer and Head Coach Chris Koch in ACHR News.